-The financial proposal should detail an amount for consultancy fees and another for other expenses (hotels, travel, etc.).
-The service provider is expected to provide detailed planning for each phase by number of days and type of expert, logistics and other costs in the proposal to be submitted.

 Practical information

 Language of assignment: Spanish.

+The technical proposal submitted by the Consulting Firm cannot exceed 30 pages, excluding annexes.

 All travel will be provided by the service provider and included as part of the financial proposal.
 Experts remain solely responsible for organising their own travel, accommodation, transport, insurance, communications and internet costs.